 With his oldest child, Isaac, now out of high school, and his youngest in high school, Ernie found that he had additional time to spend in areas that he is interested in.
 He agreed to serve on the Southern Boone Learning Garden Board of Directors in October of 2015, as he wanted the opportunity to make a difference in the community, and in children’s lives.
 He believes it’s wonderful to see how much learning and excitement the youth experience as they participate in this program.

-Ernie has been employed as a Budget Analyst for the State of Missouri, and a college instructor in business.
-He has been involved in community fundraisers and grant writing for many years, and enjoys coordinating fundraisers, activities, timeframes, and keeping the activities on pace to meet an end goal for organizations.
+Ernie has been employed as a Grants Administrator for the State of Missouri, and a college instructor in business.
+He has been involved in community fundraisers and grant writing for many years, and enjoys coordinating fundraisers, activities, time frames, and keeping the activities on pace to meet an end goal for organizations.

 He sees The Learning Garden at a pivotal point in its life, where fundraising and additional sources of revenue are vital to maintain key functions.
 He would like to utilize his skill sets and experience in support of those efforts.

-Paula Vandelicht, RD, LD, is a Hy-Vee dietitian focused on health.
+Paula is a dietician and food/nutrition educator with the Rock Bridge Hy-Vee grocery store in Columbia.
 She has over 15 years of experience as a registered dietitian with a bachelor's degree in dietetics from the University of Missouri Columbia.
 She also is a member of the Academy of Nutrition & Dietetics (formerly the American Dietetic Association).
 Her past work experiences include hospitals and doctors' clinics.
-Paula has also worked closely with learning garden's both in the Columbia and Ashland School districts, providing cooking demonstrations, education, and hands on assistance in the garden.
-Paula has lived in Ashland for 10 years but her husband grew up in the SOBOCO community.
+Paula has also worked closely with school gardens in both Columbia and Southern Boone School districts, providing cooking demonstrations, education, and hands on assistance in the garden.
+Paula has served as a long-time and valued volunteer with the Learning Garden's Middle School Cooking Club, and is instrumental in SBLG's ongoing partnership with HyVee to support that program.
+Paula has lived in Ashland for 10 years but her husband grew up in the Southern Boone community.
 She enjoys crafts, cooking, reading and family time.
 She is passionate about nutrition and eager to teach children and the community about what local gardens have to offer.

 I have lived in the Hartsburg area for over 40 years, although I had family here long before we moved from the state of California.
 I graduated from Southern Boone and married my husband Dennis who was born and raised on a farm in Hartsburg.
 Our daughter, Erin went through the Southern Boone School system then attended and graduated from Columbia College.
 We currently have a granddaughter in the Primary school and a grandson that will be attending school a few years from now.